AussieSusan/HP1000/readme.md

 computer.

-The driver will attempt to communicate with the weather station as soon as Weewx requests a 'loop' packet.
+The driver will attempt to communicate with the weather station as soon as weeWx requests a 'loop' packet.
 This means that the driver can request a packet every few seconds (depending on how fast the weather station responds to each request) which can lead to a volume of network traffic.
 Depending on the network setup and other uses of the network, this may or may not be an issue.